 An unexpected change has upended your life.

-You got laid off from a job you had for a decade.
-A five-year relationship suddenly dissolved.
-You moved to a new city and don’t know anyone.
+Maybe you got laid off from a job you had for a decade.
+Or a five-year relationship suddenly dissolved.
+Or you moved to a new city and don’t know anyone.
 The culture is strange and stressful and you’re not sure how to navigate it.
 Times like these can send you into spirals of self-doubt and anxiety.
 A counselor can help you navigate these changes, learn strategies for coping with stress and facing your fears, and gain insight into what you need to do to regain your balance.

 You're feeling cut off from other people and don't know how to fix it.

-If you’re in any of these situations, or if something else has made you realize it’s time to start therapy, you can search for a local therapist on OpenCounseling or try affordable online therapy with BetterHelp (a sponsor).
-Trust your instincts and make that call—the work you do with your new therapist might just change your life.
+If you’re in any of these situations, or if something else has made you realize it’s time to start therapy, there are resources you can use that will make the process easier.
+You can search for a local therapist on OpenCounseling or try affordable online therapy with BetterHelp (a sponsor).
+Trust your instincts and make that call—getting started in therapy can change your life.

 Stephanie Hairston is a freelance mental health writer who spent several years in the field of adult mental health before transitioning to professional writing and editing.
 As a clinical social worker, she provided group and individual therapy, crisis intervention services, and psychological assessments.